FAQs: Malaria and antimalarials

 If I get malaria, will I have it for the rest of my life?

 In general, no. With the right medications malaria is curable.
-The disease can continue if it is not treated or if it is treated with the wrong drug.
+The disease will continue if it is not treated or if it is treated with the wrong drug.
 Some medications are not effective because the parasite is resistant to them.
-That is why different drugs are recommended for different parts of the world.
+That is why different drugs are sometimes recommended for different parts of the world.

 P. malariae, if untreated, can stay in the blood for several decades.

 Preventative malaria medication reduces but does not always completely prevent the development of malaria itself.
 Any malaria symptoms (fever, shivers, sweating, backache, joint pains, headache, vomiting, diarrhoea, cough) within a year of travel should be checked with a doctor.